 The following documents must be included in your submission (refer also to the Checklist that follows these author instructions).
-Items (1), (2), (3) and (4) are mandatory.
-Items (5), (6), (7) and (8) are required only if they are applicable to your manuscript.
+Items (1), (2) and (3) are mandatory.
+Items (4), (5), (6) and (7) are required only if they are applicable to your manuscript.

 - Cover Letter.
 This must include the title of the manuscript, the name, address, telephone and fax numbers, and e-mail address of the corresponding author.
 The letter must state that the material contained in the manuscript has not been previously published and is not being concurrently submitted elsewhere.
 A manuscript that has been previously submitted but rejected by another journal will be considered if it has been revised, provided that this is stated in the cover letter.
 Make a note in the letter of manuscripts that have been published, submitted, or are in press that are similar to the submission to GMIT, and include in your submission copies of those similar manuscripts so that the editors can be assured there is no overlap.
 Your signature and those of ALL your coauthors must be included on the cover letter.

 - Copyright Transfer Agreement.
-In the event that your manuscript is accepted for publication in the GMIT, you are required to transfer all copyright ownership in and relating to the work to the APAGE.
+You are required to transfer all copyright ownership in and relating to the work to the APAGE.
 Please use the GMIT Copyright Transfer Agreement form that follows these author instructions and that is also provided on the Journal’s website at http://www.e-gmit.com.
 Your signature and those of ALL your coauthors must be included.
 However, the Agreement will be null and void if your manuscript is not published in GMIT.

 - Ethics Statement.
 Articles covering the use of human or animal samples in research, or human or animal experiments must be accompanied by a letter of approval from the relevant review committee or authorities.
 See Section 3 for more information.